Bento Estrela

-Bento Luís Estrela (born February 10, 2006) is a professional footballer who plays as a midfielder for Major League Soccer club New York Red Bulls.
-Born in the United States, he is a youth international for Portugal.
+Bento Luís Estrela (born February 10, 2006) is a professional footballer who plays as a midfielder for Sporting CP B. Born in the United States, he is a youth international for Portugal.

 Club career

-Born in Bloomfield, New Jersey, Estrela joined the New York Red Bulls youth academy in July 2019, at the age of 13.
+Born in Newark, New Jersey, Estrela joined the New York Red Bulls youth academy in July 2019, at the age of 13.
 He immediately began playing with the club's under-19 squad.

 New York Red Bulls

 On February 9, 2021, one day before his 15th birthday, Estrela signed a professional homegrown player deal with the New York Red Bulls.
-At 14 years and 364 days old, Estrela was the 4th youngest signing in Major League Soccer history.
+At 14 years and 364 days old, Estrela was the youngest signing in New York Red Bulls history, and the 4th youngest signing in Major League Soccer history.
 Estrela made his professional debut for New York Red Bulls II, the club's reserve side, on August 28, 2022, in their USL Championship match against Birmingham Legion.

+On 20 March 2024, Estrela made his U.S. Open Cup debut, appearing as a starter for New York Red Bulls II in a 5–1 victory over Hudson Valley Hammers in the first round of the U.S. Open Cup.

+Sporting CP

+On 28 August 2024, Estrela moved to Sporting CP for an undisclosed transfer fee.

 International career

+Estrela was born in the United States, to a Portuguese mother of Cape Verdean descent.
+He holds American and Portuguese citizenship.
 In August 2021, Estrela was called into camp with the Portugal U16 side.
 On May 5, 2022, Estrela made his first appearance for the Portugal under-16's in a 4–1 victory against Belgium.
 In an interview with the Portuguese Football Federation, Estrela stated that "I feel Portuguese and I represent our colors.
 I have to do my best for the shield that I carry on my chest."

 On August 16, 2022, Estrela was called into camp for the United States under-17 squad.